filecage/typesafepayload/README.md

 $payload = new TypesafePayload\TypesafePayload\TypesafePayload("my arbitrary payload", $throwableFactory);
 ```
-> ⚠️ Don't throw from the `ThrowableFactory` as this will clutters the stack trace
+> ⚠️ Don't throw from the `ThrowableFactory` as this will clutter the stack trace

 ### Payload Variable Path
 The `$payloadVariable` and `$payloadVariableSubPath` contain the property and/or index path that was used